Now offering gift cards up to $3,000

 • Or could they have mono?

 I’m looking for three out of the first four criteria.
-If the patient is between the age of 3 and 12, they get an extra point.
+If the patient is between the ages of 3 and 12, they get an extra point.
 If they have three criteria, there’s a 30% chance of strep.
 Four criteria is a 52% chance.

 You need to be mindful of every sore throat.
 Could it be mono?
 You need to push on their liver and spleen and document it.
 Every case of strep throat gets a belly exam.
 You don’t want to send strep throat home when it’s really mono.
 They have a big spleen, you don’t pull them from sports and they rupture their spleen.